Season 1, Episode 48

 Lorne Brown:

 Yourself.
 And then he eventually leaned into me and just had those good tears.
 Can we model something or can you model for us?
 Again, it’s so nice to hear it intellectually, but to really rehearse it.
 So a common one, I mean this is one of the ones that’s coming through the questions.
 Your child wants a toy and you’re not going to give them the toy and they have a temper tantrum.
-So how does the developmentalists deal with the kids screaming that wants the toy?
+So how do the developmentalists deal with the kids screaming that they want the toy?
 Maybe they’re in the toy store as well.
 So add a little pressure.
 You got your peers looking at you judging you.

 Vanessa Lapointe:

 Yeah, I, and that’s a very common kind of question.
 Okay, so cool.
 We can’t take things away from them.
 We can’t raise their voice to them.
 We can’t consequence them.
 We can’t remove a privilege.
 So what do you do?
 So in that moment when a child is melting down, your job is, you see the child has slipped their lid.
 That means they’ve gone, they are no longer thinking rationally about anything.
-They’ve gone limbic the cortical layers of the brain where rational thought, logic and problem solving abilities are housed, no longer function.
+They’ve gone limbic, the cortical layers of the brain where rational thought, logic and problem solving abilities are housed, no longer function.
 They’re all down in the emotional core of the brain.
 So you can’t appeal to logic.
 You have to sit with the emotion of it.

 Lorne Brown: